jaantollander/masters-thesis/content/31_analysis.md

 \end{equation}

 Let $R$ be a set of step functions.
-Then, we define the density over time as a counting function
+Then, we define the density over time as a counting function as

 \begin{equation}
 z_{b,y}(t)=\sum_{r_k\in R} \mathbf{1}_{b,y}(r_k(t)).